songweizhi/HgtSIM/README.md

 + [BioPython](https://github.com/biopython/biopython.github.io/)
 + [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download)

+Installation
+---

++ HgtSIM is implemented in python3, you can installed it with:

+        pip3 install HgtSIM

++ HgtSIM requires BLAST+, you can either add it to your system path or specify full path to  "blastn" and "blastp" executables with options "-blastn" and "-blastp".

 Change Log
 ---

++ To do:
+    + check Ns in provided gene sequences
+    + check whether sequences for transfer are ORFs, exit if not

++ 2019-01-06:
+    + HgtSIM can be installed with "pip install HgtSIM" now.

 + 2018-04-06:
-    1. combined the '-mixed', '-mini' and '-maxi' options to '-mixed min-max'.
+    + combined the '-mixed', '-mini' and '-maxi' options into one: '-mixed min-max'.

 + 2017-09-16:
-    1. added support for draft genome.
+    + add support for draft genome.
-    1. added support for dynamic flanking sequences.
+    + add support for dynamic flanking sequences.
-    1. added support for the 'mixed' mode.
+    + add support for the 'mixed' mode.
-    1. added support for the 'keep_cds' option.
+    + add support for the 'keep_cds' option.

 Workflow
 ---